SristiAH/WhatsApp_Chat_Viewer/README.md

 ### Key Features:

 - Rich Media Handling: View images, PDF documents and videos directly within the chat interface.
-- Search: Search within chats filtered by month and year to quickly find specific content.
+- Search: Search within chats filtered by month and year to quickly find specific content or search through the entire chat.
 - Customizability: Adjust the number of rows displayed per page, up to a maximum of 100 rows.
 - Access URLs